Somerset Green Business Support

 Waste and Resources Action Programme - Business Recycling Resources - WRAP

-Somerset Council and Somerset Waste Partnership are partnering with Waste and Resources Action Programme (WRAP) to pilot a DEFRA funded project aiming to increase business recycling rates.
+Somerset Council and Somerset Waste Partnership partnered with Waste and Resources Action Programme (WRAP) to pilot a DEFRA funded project aiming to increase business recycling rates.

 - Frome Green Directory

-We also have a Somerset Wide Green Directory focused on businesses that can help retrofit homes across the County.
-Our directory can be found here.
-If you’d like to get your business registered click on submit your listing on the website
+We also have a Somerset Wide Green Directory focused on businesses that can help retrofit homes across the County – RETROFIT!
+Somerset Retrofit Green Directory.
+If you’d like to get your business registered click on submit your listing on the website.